gbif/hp-gb33/travel-accommodation.md

 </div>

-### Icebreaker - 28 September 2026
+### Icebreaker - 28 September 2026, 18:00-21:00

 The Icebreaker will take place at [Klimahuset (Climate House)](https://www.nhm.uio.no/english/climate-house/index.html) at [university campus Tøyen](https://www.uio.no/om/finn-fram/omrader/toyen/).

+Klimahuset
+Sars' gate 1
+0562 Oslo, Norway

-### GBIF Governing Board meeting - 29 September-1 October 2026
+### GBIF Governing Board meeting - 29 September-1 October 2026, 09:00-17:00

 The Governing Board meeting will take place in [Auditorium 1](https://link.mazemap.com/J8uVICzK) at the [Domus Juridica](https://www.uio.no/english/about/getting-around/areas/city-centre/se27/) at [Campus Centrum](https://www.uio.no/english/about/getting-around/areas/city-centre/).

+Domus Juridica
+Kristian Augusts gate 17
+0164 Oslo, Norway

+Please note that the lunch break will take place in a different building just across the road, so we advise delegates to bring a coat and/or umbrella to be prepared for bad weather.

 ### Oslo fjord tour (boat trip) - 30 September 2026

 The hosted dinner has been converted into a boat trip of the Oslo fjord.
 The meeting point is Langkaia (opposite the Opera House).

+Havnelageret
+Langkaia 1
+0150 Oslo, Norway

-As the boat leaves at 19:00, it is important to be at the meeting point at 18:30 to be ready for boarding at 18:40.
+**As the boat leaves at 19:00, it is important to be at the meeting point at 18:30 to be ready for boarding at 18:40.**

 Dinner and 1 glass of wine will be served during the trip.